azimutlabs/recruitment-tasks/front/M002/README.md

 ---

 ### Part `1`
-Create task manager app that displays 3 main boards: `To Do` and `Done`.
+Create a task manager app that displays 3 main boards: `To Do` and `Done`.
 Every todo is draggable and further action is decided by on which board it dropped.

 + Filter `To Do` board using `API` with filter `completed === false`.